-The ultimate parent undertaking and controlling party is ABP (Jersey) Limited ("ABPJ"), which produces consolidated financial statements that comply with IFRS and are available from 44 Esplanade, St Helier, Jersey, JE4 9WG.
+The ultimate parent undertaking and controlling party is ABP (Jersey) Limited ("ABPJ"), which produces consolidated financial statements that comply with IFRS and are available from its registered office at 44 Esplanade, St Helier, Jersey, JE4 9WG.
 The consolidated financial statements of ABPJ are the smallest and largest group in which the company is included.